 4. Shoppers have questions during the checkout process.
-Redirect the customers to your FAQ page or give them other option to reach directly.
+Redirect the customers to your FAQ page or give them other options to reach out directly.

 Unbroken and smooth checkout:

 1. 14% of buyers abandon carts because of no guest checkout option.
-This is because of the filling up of lengthy form, verifying email and then activating the user.
+This is because of the filling up of lengthy forms, verifying email, and then activating the user.
 The customer certainly wouldn’t want all these things.